jtlapp/kysely-code-sync/README.md

 The code in this block must match the code in Kysely, including identation, blank lines, and prettier format.
 To get the right indentation, you may need to bracket code in simple `{ ... }` code blocks.
 Kysely does not end statements with semi-colons, so you'll need to be sure your prettier is not automatically including them.

 Run `npx check-synced-code` to compare these blocks with the most recent files in the Kysely master branch.
 The tool looks for an exact match.
 It reports when no match can be found, and when a partial match is found, it reports the first differing line in each block, providing the line number in your local file.
+It's probably best to call this command prior to every build of code that includes synchronized blocks.

 ## Using `load-kysely-tests`